 This increases customer satisfaction, enhance teamwork and increase retention of quality employees, and lower negative effects such as absenteeism and stress.
-It all sounds great, but the path to employee happiness isn’t always clear and setting up an effective recognition strategy doesn’t just happen overnight – it needs plenty of planning and thought to get it right.
+It all sounds great, but the path to employee happiness isn’t always clear and set up an effective recognition strategy doesn’t just happen overnight – it needs plenty of planning and thought to get it right.

-Many times recognition collapses within an organisation because it is not strongly supported from the top down.
-Sit down with the decision-makers in your organisation and decide on specific, concrete goals for your recognition program before implementing it.
+Many times recognition collapses within an organization because it is not strongly supported from the top down.
+Sit down with the decision-makers in your organization and decide on specific, concrete goals for your recognition program before implementing it.
 Do you want to lower turnover, increase engagement, or increase profits?
 How about all three?
 Without desired results in mind, it is difficult to track and measure the success of any program.

 Research is fundamental to a successful programme.
 You should spend time researching the different types of recognition schemes, the rewards that will make your workforce go that extra mile, how your employees communicate.

-Make sure to document reasons why you want to start a program.
+Make sure to document the reasons why you want to start a program.
 Do you want to inspire and motivate your employees?
 Increase sales?
 If you answered the latter, you may want to rethink your motive.